jackdobinson/aopp_obs_toolchain/README.md

 * Created using python 3.12.2, I'll refer to the version number as `<X.Y.Z>` in code, where X is the major release, Y is the minor release, and Z is the build number.

-  - NOTE: Sometimes only some of the version numbers are used e.g. `<X.Y>` for just the major and minor number, or `<XYZ>` when the numbers are concatenated together without the dots inbetween them (i.e. `3122` instead of `3.12.2`).
+  - NOTE: Sometimes only some of the version numbers are used e.g., `<X.Y>` for just the major and minor number, or `<XYZ>` when the numbers are concatenated together without the dots inbetween them (i.e., `3122` instead of `3.12.2`).

-  - I.e. the python executable for some version would be `python<X.Y.Z>`
+  - I.e., the python executable for some version would be `python<X.Y.Z>`

 * Download and install python 3.12.2 from the [python website](https://www.python.org/downloads/release/python-3122/) or any other location.
   - Note: 3.12.2 is the python version used in development, newer and/or older versions may work as well.